solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 }
 ```

-With this, your program should now log the instruction data when a transaction
+With this, your program should log the instruction data when a transaction
 is submitted.
 Build and deploy your program from Solana Playground as in the
 last lesson.
 If your program ID hasn't changed, it will deploy to the same ID.
 To deploy to a different address, generate a new program ID before deploying.

-Build and deploy your program from Solana Program just like in the last lesson.
+Build and deploy your program from Solana Program like in the last lesson.
 If you haven't changed the program ID since going through the last lesson, it
 will automatically deploy to the same ID.
 If you'd like it to have a separate
 address, you can generate a new program ID from the playground before deploying.